SystemsCyber/UTHP/Hardware/README.md

 There are multiple hardware versions for the PCB.
 The design is open, but uses Altium Designer software for the PCB Layout software.
 Each version is captured as a schematic, Altium files, bill of materials and Gerber Files.
 Previous versions are archived in the Development Versions directory.

-The UTHP PCB is release under the permissive [Solderpad Hardware License v2.1](http://solderpad.org/licenses/SHL-2.1/).
+The UTHP PCB and SSC 485 Breakout are released under the permissive [Solderpad Hardware License v2.1](http://solderpad.org/licenses/SHL-2.1/).

 ## Enclosure
 The main part of the enclosure is the [Hammond 1455Q1602BK](https://www.digikey.com/en/products/detail/hammond-manufacturing/1455Q1602BK/965866) enclosure.
 This is an anodized black aluminum enclosure that can accept 160mm by 120mm printed circuit boards.
 The anodized aluminum is nicely finished with a laser etcher and the file that is used to etch the graphics on the top of the enclosure is available as an svg file: